 It is therefore much faster to implement.
 The first use cases can be operational within a day, compared with several months for a packaged CDP.

-It moves away from rigid data models, offering flexibility in data handling and unification.
-It’s your business, your teams model it like they want.
 Composable CDPs are distinguished by their ability to integrate diverse data assets without conforming to a specific structure.
 This flexibility allows businesses to tackle more intricate customer data challenges effectively, ensuring that data resolution issues are minimised and audience insights are fully leveraged.

 Traditional CDPs only understand clickstream data, ignoring the complexity of your business.
-Various offline actions, data science prediction models, and unique user attributes are overlooked and inaccessible with a packaged CDP.Â
+Various offline actions, data science prediction models, and unique user attributes are overlooked and inaccessible when using a packaged CDP.

-How does a Composable CDP work?
+How does it work?

-How to build a Composable CDP?
+Steps to build a Composable Customer Data Platform

-To be clear, there's little value in your data team building and maintaining pipelines for Reverse ETL:
+Put simply, there's little value in your data team building and maintaining pipelines for Reverse ETL:

 Manually creating API connectors can take days or weeks, even for experienced data teams.